elotroalex/cahier-anf/_texts/translation.md

 - {:.pr.i} And this ancient joy bringing me knowledge of my present misery,
 - {:.pr} a bumpy road that takes a dip in a hollow where it scatters a few shacks; an indefatigable road which charges at full speed a hillock, on top of which a madly ascending road is brutally stuck in a pool of clumsy houses, recklessly descending, and the carcass of wood comically perched on tiny cement legs that I call "our house", its tin hairstyle waving in the sun like dry skin, the dining room, the coarse floor where nailheads glisten, the beams of pine and shadows that run up to the ceiling, the chairs of ghostly straw, the gray light of the lamp, fast and glazed with cockroaches which buzz so much they hurt…

-- {:.pr.i} When the daybreak ends, this most essential country restored for me to gorge on, not with diffuse tenderness, but with the tormented, sensual concentration of the hillocks' fat nipple and the accidental palm tree as their hardened seed, the torrents' saccadic orgams, from Trinité to Grand-Rivière, the hysterical grand-lick of the sea.
+- {:.pr.i} When the early morning ends, this most essential country restored for me to gorge on, not with diffuse tenderness, but with the tormented, sensual concentration of the hillocks' fat nipple and the accidental palm tree as their hardened seed, the torrents' saccadic orgams, from Trinité to Grand-Rivière, the hysterical grand-lick of the sea.

 - {:.pr.i} And time was passing quickly, very quickly.
 - {:.pr.i} Gone by August when the mango trees flaunt all their lunula, September the midwife of hurricanes, October the torcher of sugarcane, November purring in the distilleries, and Christmas was beginning.
 - {:.pr.i} Christmas announced itself first with a tingling of desires, a thirst for new tenderness, a budding of imprecise dreams, then it suddenly took flight in the purple rustle of its great wings of joy, and then its dizzying fall landed on the town, bursting life from the shacks like an overripe pomegranate.
 - {:.pr.i} Christmas wasn't like the other holidays.
 It didn't like running down the streets, dancing in public squares, riding on wooden horses, taking advantage of the crowd to pinch women, throwing fireworks at the brow of tamarind trees.
 Christmas had agoraphobia.
 What it needed was a whole day of busyness, of getting ready, cooking, cleaning, worrying, for-fear-that-there-won't-be-enough,
-- {:.pr} for-fear-that-we’ll-run-out,
+- {:.pr} for-fear-that-you’ll-run-out,
-- {:.pr} for-fear-that-we’ll-get-bored,
+- {:.pr} for-fear-that-you’ll-get-bored,
-- {:.pr} then in the evening a small church, nothing imposing, allowing itself to be benevolently filled with laughter, whisperings, confidences, romantic declarations, slander, and the guttural cacophony of a singer in great shape, and good buddies and plainspoken wenches too, and shacks with their bowels full of delicious treats, and not persnickety, and about twenty of us parked there, and the streets are deserted, and the town is nothing but a bouquet of songs, and we are just fine inside, and we're eating good, and we drink some cheer and there is sausage, the narrow kind that resembles two fingers intertwined like a volubile, the broad and squat one, the benign one that tastes of wild thyme, the violent one with its spicy incandescence, and hot coffee and sweet anise and milk punch, and the liquid sun of rums, and all kinds of good things that forcefully impose your mucous membranes on you or melt them into you full of subtleties, or distill them to you in raptures, or weave them with fragrances, and we laugh, and we sing, and the refrains fuse as far as the eye can see like coconut palms:
+- {:.pr} then in the evening a small church, nothing imposing, allowing itself to be benevolently filled with laughter, whisperings, confidences, romantic declarations, slander, and the guttural cacophony of a singer in great shape, and good buddies and plainspoken wenches too, and shacks with their bowels full of delicious treats, and not persnickety, and about twenty of them parked there, and the streets are deserted, and the town is nothing but a bouquet of songs, and they are just fine inside, and they're eating good, and they drink some cheer and there is sausage, the narrow kind that resembles two fingers intertwined like a volubile, the broad and squat one, the benign one that tastes of wild thyme, the violent one with its spicy incandescence, and hot coffee and sweet anise and milk punch, and the liquid sun of rums, and all kinds of good things that your mucous membranes forcefully impose on you, or melt into you full of subtleties, or distill for you in raptures, or weave with fragrances, and they laugh, and they sing, and the refrains fuse as far as the eye can see like coconut palms:
 - {:.pr.i} ALLELUIA
 - {:.pr.i} KYRIE ELEISON … LEISON… LEISON,
 - {:.pr.i} CHRISTE ELEISON… LEISON… LEISON.
-- {:.pr.i} And it is not only mouths that sing, but hands, and feet, and buttocks, and the genitals, and the whole creature liquefies into sounds, voice, and rhythm.
+- {:.pr.i} And it is not only mouths that sing, but hands, and feet, and butts, and genitals, and the whole creature liquefies into sounds, voice, and rhythm.
 - {:.pr.i} At the top of its ascent, joy bursts like a cloud.
 The chants do not stop, but they now roll restless and heavy through the valleys of fear, the tunnels of anguish, and the fires of hell.
-- {:.pr.i} And each one of us begins to pull the nearest devil by the tail, until fear dissipate imperceptibly in the fine sand of dreams, and we begin to live as if in a real dream, and we drink and we cry out, and we sing as in a dream, and we also doze off as in a dream with eyelids turned into rose petals, and the day comes on velvety like a sapodilla, and the smell of manure from the cocoa trees, and the turkeys, which spread their red pustules to the sun, and the obsession with bells, and the rain,
+- {:.pr.i} And each one of them begins to pull the nearest devil by the tail, until fear dissipates imperceptibly in the fine sand of dreams, and they begin to live as if in a real dream, and they drink and they cry out, and they sing as in a dream, and they also doze off as in a dream with eyelids turned into rose petals, and the day comes on velvety like a sapodilla, and the smell of manure from the cocoa trees, and the turkeys, which spread their red pustules to the sun, and the obsession with bells, and the rain,
 - {:.pr.i} the bells ... the rain ...
 - {:.pr.i} that jingle, jingle, jingle ...

-- {:.pr.i} When the daybreak ends, this flat town---spread out ...
+- {:.pr.i} When the early morning ends, this flat town---spread out ...
-- {:.pr.i} She crawls on her hands without ever wanting to cross the sky with a protesting stance.
-The backs of the house are afraid of the sky strewn with fire, their feet fear drowning in the ground.
+- {:.pr.i} It crawls on its hands without ever wanting to cross the sky with a protesting stance.
+The backs of the houses are afraid of the sky strewn with fire, their feet fear drowning in the ground.
 They have chosen to place themselves superficially between surprises and treacheries.
-And yet she moves forward, the town.
-She even grazes more and more every day beyond the tide of tiled corridors, prudish shutters, sticky courtyards, paintings dripping.
+And yet it moves forward, the town.
+It even grazes more and more every day beyond the tide of tiled corridors, prudish shutters, sticky courtyards, paintings dripping.
 And little hushed up scandals, little shames silenced, immense little hatreds knead into bumps and hollows the narrow streets where the stream grimaces longitudinally among the turds ...

-- {:.pr.i} When the daybreak ends, life, prostrate, we know not where to send our aborted dreams, the river of life desperately torpid in its bed, without turgescence or depression, uncertain where to flow, lamentably empty, the heavy impartiality of boredom, doling out darkness over all things equally, stagnant air without a clear bird opening.
+- {:.pr.i} When the early morning ends, life, prostrate, we know not where to send our aborted dreams, the river of life desperately torpid in its bed, without turgescence or depression, uncertain where to flow, lamentably empty, the heavy impartiality of boredom, doling out darkness over all things equally, stagnant air without a clear bird opening.

-- {:.pr.i} When the daybreak ends, another small black house which smells very bad, on a very narrow street, a tiny house that shelters in its bowels of rotten wood dozens of rats and the turbulence of my six brothers and sisters, a cruel little house whose intransigence maddens our end of the month and my unpredictable father eaten away by a sole misery, I never knew which, that some unforeseeable witchcraft sends off into melancholy tenderness or fires up in roaring flames of anger; and my mother, whose legs pedal, pedaling by day, by night for our tireless hunger; I am even awakened at night by those tireless legs pedaling at night and the harsh bite of a Singer sewing machine into the soft flesh of the night, and my mother pedaling, pedaling for our hunger, day and night.
+- {:.pr.i} When the early morning ends, another small black house which smells very bad, on a very narrow street, a tiny house that shelters in its bowels of rotten wood dozens of rats and the turbulence of my six brothers and sisters, a cruel little house whose intransigence maddens our end of the month, and my unpredictable father eaten away by a sole misery, I never knew which, that some unforeseeable witchcraft sends off into melancholy tenderness or fires up in roaring flames of anger; and my mother, whose legs pedal, pedaling by day, by night for our tireless hunger; I am even awakened at night by those tireless legs pedaling at night, and a Singer sewing machine biting hard into the soft flesh of the night, and my mother pedaling, pedaling for our hunger, day and night.

-- {:.pr.i} When the daybreak ends, beyond my father, my mother, the hut chapped with sores, like peach leaf curl, and the tapered roof, patched with pieces of oil can, and the swamps of rust in the stinking, sordid gray paste of straw, and when the wind whistles, these odds and ends make a strange noise, like the crackle of frying at first, then like a branding iron plunged in water with the twig smoke taking flight ...
+- {:.pr.i} When the early morning ends, beyond my father, my mother, the hut chapped with sores, like peach leaf curl, and the tapered roof, patched with pieces of oil can, and the swamps of rust in the stinking, sordid gray paste of straw, and when the wind whistles, these odds and ends make a strange noise, like the crackle of frying at first, then like a branding iron plunged in water with the twig smoke taking flight ...
 And the bed of planks from which my race arose, my whole race arisen from a bed of planks, with its legs made of kerosine containers, as if it had elephantiasis that bed, and its goat skin, and its dried banana leaves, and its rags, the nostalgia of a mattress that is my grandmother's bed (Above the bed, in a pot full of oil, a candle whose flame dances like a large cockroach ... inscribed on the pot, in golden letters: THANK YOU).

 - {:.pr.i} What a shame, this Straw street,
 - {:.pr} a disgusting appendage, like the shameful parts of the town, stretching right and left all along the colonial road, the gray swell of its "wood shingle" roofs.
 Here there are only straw roofs that the sea spray has browned and the wind plucks away.
 - {:.pr.i} Everyone hates Straw street.
 This is where the town's youth debases itself.
 It is here above all that the sea pours out its filth, its dead cats and its dead dogs.
 Because the street leads to the beach, and the beach is not enough for the foaming rage of the sea.
-- {:.pr.i} This beach is trouble too, with its rotting heaps of rubbish, its furtive backsides relieving themselves, and the sand is black, funereal, you have never seen such black sand, and the foam slides over it with a yelp, and the sea hits it with great boxing blows, or rather the sea is a big dog that licks and bites the beach at along its hamstrings, and by dint of biting it it will end up devouring it, of course, the beach and Straw street right along with it.
+- {:.pr.i} This beach is trouble too, with its rotting heaps of rubbish, its furtive backsides relieving themselves, and the sand is black, funereal, you have never seen such black sand, and the foam slides over it with a yelp, and the sea hits it with great boxing blows, or rather the sea is a big dog that licks and bites the beach on its hamstrings, and by dint of biting it, it will end up devouring it, of course, the beach and Straw street right along with it too.

-- {:.pr.i} When the daybreak ends, the wind of bygone days rises up, of betrayed loyalties, of uncertain duty that slips away and that other early morning, Europe …
+- {:.pr.i} When the early morning ends, the wind of bygone days rises up, of betrayed loyalties, of uncertain duty that slips away and that other early morning, Europe …

 - {:.pr.i} To leave.
 My heart swelled with emphatic bounties.
 - {:.pr} To leave ...
 I would arrive smooth and young in this land of mine, and I would say to this land whose silt is part of the composition of my flesh: "I have wandered for a long time, and I return to the deserted hideousness of your wounds."